rawilk/laravel-form-components/docs/components/date-picker.md

 If you pass a format (e.g. `Y-m-d`) attribute to the component, it will set the `dateFormat` option on flatpickr.
 This option defines how the date is displayed in the input, but **also how it is sent to the server**.

-{.tip}
-> Please note that only scalar values are supported.
+> {tip} Please note that only scalar values are supported.
 You cannot use any JavaScript language specific options
 > like callbacks.

 ## Callbacks